sswietoniowski/learning-aspnetcore-rest-api/mvc/README.md

 dotnet new sln -o "." --force
 dotnet sln "." add "."
-dotnet new gitignore --output "." --force
+dotnet new gitignore --output "." --force dotnet new nugetconfig --output "." --force dotnet new tool-manifest --output "." --force
 ```

 The following file(-s) was(were) then created/modified: